Kastango/synthetic-fruit-detection-dataset-generation/README.md

 # Synthetic Fruit Dataset Generation
-For the use of this script you will need to combine 3 other previous normalized datasets:
+To utilize this script, you will need to combine the following previously normalized datasets:
 1. Background images
-2. Depth Map of the background Images
+2. Depth maps of the background images
-3. Fruits without background
+3. Trimmed images of fruits without backgrounds
+4. Images simulating lights (optional)

+For testing the script, you can use the following data: [Download Test Data](https://drive.usercontent.google.com/download?id=1YIBQHP9dPglBPG68jbxD7MYx0SlHK3z_&export=download&authuser=0)